Composite Goodness-of-fit Tests with Kernels: Background

-\paragraph{Goodness-of-fit testing with KSD} In goodness-of-fit testing, we would like to test $\nullnc: \P = \Q$ against $\altnc: \P \neq \Q$.
-A natural approach is to compute $\KSD^2(\P,\Q)$ and check whether this quantity is zero (i.e. $\nullnc$ holds) or not (i.e. $\altnc$ holds) \parencite{liu-ksd-goodness-of-fit,chwialkowski-kernel-goodness-fit}.
-Of course, since we only have access to $x_1, \ldots, x_n$ instead of $\Q$, this idealised procedure is replaced by the evaluation of $\KSD^2(\P,\Q_n)$.
-The question then becomes whether or not this quantity is further away from zero than expected under $\nullnc$ given the sampling error associated with a dataset of size $n$.
+We now recall how divergences lend themselves naturally to (standard) goodness-of-fit testing.
+Let $\D:\X \times \X \rightarrow [0,\infty)$ be some statistical divergence, and recall that we are testing $\nullnc: \P = \Q$.
+A natural approach is to compute $\D(\P,\Q)$ and check whether it is zero (in which case $\nullnc$ holds) or not (in which case $\altnc$ holds).
+Since we only have access to independent realisations $\{x_j\}_{j=1}^n$ instead of $\Q$ itself, this idealised procedure is replaced by the evaluation of $\D(\P,\Q_n)$.
+The question then becomes whether or not $\D(\P,\Q_n)$ is further away from zero than we would expect under $\nullnc$ given a data set of size $n$.